 21307.
 Modern Readings in Anthropology: History, Ethnohistory, and Archaeology.
 This course critically examines both the intellectual history and the recent renewal of claims to historical perspectives in archaeology.
 Our goals are twofold: first, to examine the many uses of and understandings of history as evidentiary source, subject matter, and conceptual framework in the archaeological literature; and, second, to assess the logic and methods used by researchers to incorporate documentary, ethnohistorical, and archaeological evidence.
 M. Lycett.
-Not offered 2009-10; will be offered 2010-11.
+Not offered 2010-11; will be offered 2011-12.

 21308.
 Modern Readings in Archaeological Theory.
 Since 1950, archaeology has undergone a series of wrenching intellectual transformations that have shaped and reshaped the field's intellectual agenda, its relationship with anthropology, and its understanding of the human past.
 This seminar explores the shaping and reshaping of contemporary archaeology within the two dominant paradigm shifts of the last half-century: the rise of the New Archaeology and the critical response of post-processualism.
 We examine key texts and controversial papers, including works by Binford, Flannery, Schiffer, Hodder, Wylie, and Leone.
 A. T. Smith.
-Not offered 2009-10; will be offered 2010-11.
+Not offered 2010-11; will be offered 2011-12.

 21401.
 Practice of Anthropology: Logic and Practice of Archaeology.
 This course offers an overview of the concepts and practice of anthropological archaeology.
 We discuss the varied goals of archaeological research and consider the range of ways in which archaeologists build inferences about the past from the material record.
 Throughout the quarter, the more general discussion of research logic and practice is situated in the context of detailed consideration of current archaeological projects from different parts of the world.
 M. Lycett.
-Not offered 2009-10; will be offered 2010-11.
+Not offered 2010-11; will be offered 2011-12.

 21406/38300.
 The Practice of Anthropology: Celebrity and Science in Paleoanthropology. (=HIPS 21100) This seminar explores the balance among research, "show biz," big business, and politics in the careers of Louis, Mary, and Richard Leakey; Alan Walker; Donald Johanson; Jane Goodall; Dian Fossey; and Biruté Galdikas.
 Information is gathered from films, taped interviews, autobiographies, biographies, pop publications, instructor's anecdotes, and samples of scientific writings.
 R. Tuttle.
-Not offered 2009-10; will be offered 2010-11.
+Winter.